-This paper has described and evaluated a system for two-level abductive reasoning and metareasoning.
-It has also shown at least one way to determine correct belief revisions in the face of anomalies, by detailing possible causes of anomalies and estimates of their plausibilities.
-Abductive metareasoning has proved to be very effective at correcting errors in the belief state and detecting (and ignoring) noisy reports.
+This paper has described and evaluated a two-level abductive reasoning and abductive metareasoning cognitive system.
+It has also shown at least one way to determine the right belief revisions in the face of anomalies, by detailing possible causes of anomalies and estimates of their plausibilities.
+Abductive metareasoning has proved to be very effective at correcting errors in the doxastic state and detecting (and ignoring) noisy reports.
 This effectiveness has been demonstrated in simulated and aerial object tracking tasks, both of which were challenging due to limited sensor capabilities (such as inability to detect color in the simulated domain and very low resolution in the aerial domain) and very high levels of noise.

-Although not discussed here, we have evaluated abductive metareasoning in a different world estimation domain and noted similar benefits (Eckroth & Josephson, 2014).
-In that domain, the cognitive system attempts to explain reports by consulting a Bayesian network world model to find hypotheses and their plausibilities.
+Although not discussed here, we have evaluated abductive metareasoning in a different world estimation domain and noted similar benefits.
+In that domain, the cognitive system attempts to explain reports by consulting a Bayesian network world model to find possible explanations and their plausibilities.
 Although the problem domain is quite different from the object tracking domains presented here, the abductive reasoning and metareasoning components do not require any modifications to handle the task.
 The only domain-specific parameters that tune the abductive reasoning and metareasoning algorithms are η and η{meta} .
-A deeper exploration of each of these domains has been recently completed (Eckroth, 2014).
+In future work, we aim to explore a wider variety of problem domains to determine the limits of the domain-generality of this architecture and implementation.